Used by landlords nationwide | Arkansas-specific | Legally structured

 Arkansas law regulates how landlords can collect and handle security deposits to protect tenant rights.
 Under Ark.
 Code Ann. § 18-16-303 to 304, Arkansas establishes strict requirements for security deposit collection, holding, and return procedures.
 Understanding these security deposit laws is essential for both landlords and tenants in Arkansas.

-- Maximum Security Deposit: Arkansas limits security deposits to 2 months rent
+- Maximum Security Deposit: Arkansas limits security deposits to No limit

 - Deposit Return Requirements: Landlords must return security deposits within the timeframe specified by Arkansas law